cosmic-api/teleport/python/docs/source/extending.rst

     >>> t({"Array": "Color"}).contains(['#ffffff', '#000000']))
     True

-If you don't provide your own :meth:`from_json` and :meth:`to_json` implementations, the default implementation assumes that the native form is the same as the JSON form:
+If you don't provide your own :meth:`~teleport.Type.from_json` and :meth:`~teleport.Type.to_json` implementations, the default implementation assumes that the native form is the same as the JSON form:

 .. code-block:: python